Shipwrecks Near Lorne

 Length 48 ft, 2 master ketch, beam 13.9 ft, built 1854, 32 tons

-The ketch Henry visited Lorne regularly with provisions, building materials and genera! supplies.
+The ketch Henry visited Lorne regularly with provisions, building materials and general supplies.
 After her cargo was unloaded, then timber, wattle bark or ballast was taken on board.
 The only landing point was a small jetty near the mouth of the Erskine river, but it was found to be more convenient to beach the vessel on a rising tide.
 After reloading she was winched off on a falling tide.
 During a visit in August 1878 a strong wind drove her hard ashore.
 Efforts to refloat her failed and soon after a rising wind and sea from the east battered her to pieces.

 Jack Loney at the unveiling of the plaque for the “Henry”, 17 March 1991.